synacktiv/bip/doc/base/type.rst

 start with the prefix ``BType*``.

-For creating a new :class:`BipType` the easiest way is to use the :meth:`BipType.FromC` static method: it will create an object which inherit from :class:`BipType` of the correct class from a string representing the C declaration of the type.
+For creating a new :class:`BipType` the easiest way is to use the :meth:`BipType.from_c` static method: it will create an object which inherit from :class:`BipType` of the correct class from a string representing the C declaration of the type.

 When recuperating a type from IDA (``tinfo_t``) Bip will try to determine the correct object much the same way it is done for the :class:`BipBaseElt` when using :func:`GetElt`.
-This is made using the static method :func:`BipType.GetBipType` and the class method for determining the correct class is :meth:`BipType.is_handling_type`.
+This is made using the static method :func:`BipType.from_tinfo` and the class method for determining the correct class is :meth:`BipType.is_handling_type`.

 .. warning:: **Modifying types**